Learning With Us

 You will receive an email from itslearning with your username and password.
 You use this information to log in to our Online Learning Platform itslearning.

 This is a short, 30-minute online meeting on Teams.
-The Welcome Meeting will give you information about learning with us, and will demonstrate how to use itslearning.
+The Welcome Meeting provides information about learning with us, and demonstrates how to use our online teaching platform itslearning.
 Welcome Meetings are usually group sessions.
 Your tutor will email you a link to join this meeting.

 Please have a form of ID ready to show the tutor at the Welcome Meeting.